-The preferred site repair material consists of a two-component zinc rich epoxy to SABS 926.
-In order to provide a limited quantity to meet the needs of a site repair, a squish pack containing epoxy, activator and metallic zinc dust, called "Galvpatch" was developed.
-Galvpatch is available in 100gm packets.
-The quantity will coat an area of about 0,15 m2 respectively, to a DFT (dry film thickness) of 100 to 150 μ m in a single application.
+The preferred site repair material consists of a two-component zinc-rich epoxy to SANS 121 (ISO 1461).
+In order to provide a limited quantity to meet the needs of a site repair, a squish pack containing epoxy, activator and metallic zinc dust, branded as Galvpatch® was developed.
+Galvpatch® is available in 100g packets.
+The quantity of one squish-pack will coat an area of about 0,2 m2, to a DFT (dry film thickness) of 100 to 150 μ m in a single application.
 The content is easily mixed in accurate proportions.
-Once mixed the product will heat up after 10 minutes and must be used within 25 minutes of mixing.
+Once mixed the product will heat up after 10 minutes and must be used within 25 minutes of mixing (pot-life)

-Do not attempt to thin Galvpatch or use the product after the pot-life has been exceeded.
+Do not attempt to thin Galvpatch® or use the product after the pot-life has been exceeded.
 The pot-life will be slightly shorter at higher temperatures and longer at lower temperatures.
-Galvpatch with its high zinc content is also solvent free and environmentally acceptable.
+Galvpatch® with its high zinc content is also solvent free and environmentally acceptable.

-Galvpatch, illustrated below, is available from the Hot Dip Galvanizers Association Southern Africa or any one of its member galvanizers.
+Galvpatch®, illustrated below, is available from the Hot Dip Galvanizers Association Southern Africa or any one of its member galvanizers.